Good question! It's a known fact - grass forage is the main component and source of minerals, so why do we need to balance their diet?

 Our EquiVita & VitaComplete are milled for us by Premier Nutrition, who are committed to manufacturing safe, compliant feed independently audited by, and certified to, UFAS, FEMAS, BETA NOPS, and ISO 22000, so you can be confident in the product you receive:

-Fresh growing grass has an omega-3 to omega-6 fatty acid ratio of around 4:1, similar to other browse foods like leaves and buds, with summer growing grass coming in at around 4% fat, and with 75% omega-3 (as ALA, alpha-linolenic acid).
-The good news is that micronised linseed comes in at the exact same omega-3 profile as fresh, growing grass.
+Fresh, growing grass has an omega-3 to omega-6 fatty acid ratio of around 4:1, similar to other browse foods like leaves and buds, with summer's grass coming in at around 4% fat, and with 75% omega-3 (as ALA, alpha-linolenic acid).

 For the full story on Maisie with some great images, see her Case Study which her owner kindly allowed us to do on her.

-It's essential to feed salt in the diet for so many important reasons; apart from keeping body fluids in balance and providing essential natural electrolytes which play a key role in normal nerve/muscle/kidney function and blood sodium levels, sodium is also needed to balance potassium levels, both in grass and in the body, and especially in hot weather.
+It's essential to feed salt in the diet for so many important reasons; apart from keeping body fluids in balance and providing essential natural electrolytes (which play a key role in normal nerve/muscle/kidney function and blood sodium levels), sodium is also needed to balance potassium levels, both in grass and in the body, and especially in hot weather.

 Sodium and chloride (salt) are the major electrolytes lost in sweat, followed by potassium, so we need to feed around 20-25g salt daily to cover a baseline requirement.
 If you prefer to feed an electrolyte supplement, make sure this amount of salt is included in the composition.